fanf2/leapsecs/doc/spec.md

-Compact formats for the Leap Second list
+Compact formats for the leap second list
 ========================================

 _Tony Finch_ `dot@dotat.at`